 1. PRICING AND PAYMENT.

 1.1.
 Pricing.
 The prices of the Products and Services are set forth on the quote.
 Prices are exclusive of all taxes, customs duties or similar tariffs and fees and shipping and insurance charges, all of which shall be Buyer’s responsibility.
 Service prices are based upon laws, codes and regulations in existence as of the quote date.
+Final pricing may be adjusted from estimate to reflect actual conditions.
+Examples include, unexpected scaffolding, security or contracting requirements.
 Customer delays and design changes made necessary by newly enacted laws, codes and regulations put into effect after the quoted date may require reasonable adjustment in the schedule and additional compensation in accordance with Paragraph 2.3 of this agreement.